 Yeah, we do investigative reporting as a talk show host, you know, like the deep state and vetting Obama that nobody else does.

-And I had sources telling me very early on, the mob in the media is dead on wrong, multiple, a multitude, if I recall the exact word, of people witnessed what had happened with Officer Darren Wilson and the case in Ferguson, Missouri.
+Multiple, a multitude, if I recall the exact word, of people witnessed what had happened with Officer Darren Wilson and the case in Ferguson, Missouri.

-And I was told that one eyewitness after another confirmed Officer Wilson's account, and that that would all eventually be coming out.
+And I was told that one eyewitness after another confirmed Officer Wilson's account and that that would all eventually be coming out.

 I was given it on background, so I didn't go with it.